mstksg/inCode/copy/entries/control-intro.md

 The most straightforward solution would be to get a ruler and do some good ol' empirical science-ing.
 You'll open the valve until I get to each floor.
-Then, You'll write down the amount that I've twisted the knob (10%, 20%?).
+Then, you'll write down the amount that I've twisted the knob (10%, 20%?).
 Then, whenever you want to go to a floor, you'll look it up on your table, twist the knob to the corresponding value, and hamsters rejoice!